 - Pain/discomfort.
 Pain or discomfort in the breast or nipple.
 Some women experience a burning sensation or aching.

-- Inverted or flatten nipple.
+- Inverted or flattened nipple.
 Especially if you haven't had an inverted nipple before, or the nipple might be flattened out, not fully inverted.

 - Swollen lymph nodes.
 You might feel swollen lymph nodes in your armpit or along your collarbone.
 Swollen lymph nodes alone are not a sign of cancer but should be checked out by a doctor.